shxuy/3DTowerOfHanoi/README.md

 4. You could click the button 'solve it' to watch the solving animation

 ## Miscellaneous
+1. Chrome's performance on animation is better than Safari's, so please use Chrome.
-1. It is best for computers, not mobile phones.
+2. It is best for computers, not mobile phones.
-2. I meant to let users use mouse to drag and drop any discs, but the implementation will be too complicated without a physics engine because I have to implement collusion detection and mouse selection detection by myself.
+3. I meant to let users use mouse to drag and drop any discs, but the implementation will be too complicated without a physics engine because I have to implement collusion detection and mouse selection detection by myself.
 It is unwise to reinvent the wheel and WebGL is a little low-level for games so I suggest you choosing any game engine such as three.js to realize the feature.